nicknash/StoreLoad/README.md

 Then, if x0 and x1 are both initially zero, after both threads are finished, it's possible to observe r0 = r1 = 0.
 This is (maybe) surprising, as this execution is not **sequentially consistent**, i.e., there's no way to take the instructions of the first and second thread and interleave them somehow to get to this result.
 Instead, we'd have to re-order the store (i.e., x_i = 1) with the load (i.e., r_i = x_i).

-Now, C# has a fairly strong memory model itself, where all stores have release semantics.
-This makes exposing the behaviour of the processor re-ordering especially simple in C#.
+Now, C# has a fairly strong memory model itself, but it doesn't rule out the JIT itself performing a store-load re-ordering.
+I've tried to rule out the JIT getting involved by specifying MethodImplOptions.NoOptimization on the methods performing the important assignments to x_i and r_i.
+I've never seen it officially documented that this rules out compiler re-orderings, but my experience is that it does.

 The full code is [here](Program.cs)